ranranrunforit/Agents/README.md

 This project leverages the LangSmith platform for tracing, evaluating, and managing LLM applications.
 It uses LangSmith's features through a Retrieval-Augmented Generation (RAG) application built with LangChain and LangGraph.
 The project covers a full cycle of LLM application development, from basic tracing to advanced evaluation and prompt management.

 **Libraries:**
-- `LangSmith`: The central platform for the entire project, used for LLM observability and evaluation.
+- `LangSmith`: Used for LLM observability and evaluation.
-- `LangChain` & `LangGraph`: These frameworks are used to build the underlying RAG application that is traced and evaluated.
-The project uses the langchain-google-genai integration to work with Google's Gemini models.
+- `LangChain` & `LangGraph`: To build the underlying RAG application that is traced and evaluated.
+The project uses the `langchain-google-genai` integration to work with Google's Gemini models.
-- `Pydantic`: This library is used for data validation and creating structured output schemas for LLM-as-judge evaluators.
+- `Pydantic`: For data validation and creating structured output schemas for LLM-as-judge evaluators.
 - `SKLearnVectorStore`: A scikit-learn based vector store is used for the RAG application's document retrieval component.